INFORMATION REQUIRED IN PROXY STATEMENT

 Riccardo Pigliucci has served as our President and Chief Executive Officer since May 1998 and Chairman of our board of directors since May 1999.
 See Election of Directors for a discussion of his business experience.

 David Coffen, Ph.D. has served as our Chief Scientific Officer since November 1998.
-From 1995 until joining us, he served as Senior Vice President of Chemistry at ArQule, Inc., a drug discovery company.
+From 1995 until joining us, he served as Senior Vice President of Chemistry at ArQule, Inc., a drug discovery company focusing on lead generation, qualification and optimization programs.
 Prior to joining ArQule, Dr. Coffen held the position of Vice President Molecular Sciences at Hoffmann-La Roche Inc., a research-oriented healthcare group, where he served in numerous research and development positions during his 24-year career.
 Dr. Coffen received a B.S. in chemistry from the University of Toronto and a Ph.D. in organic chemistry from the Massachusetts Institute of Technology.

-Arnold Hagler, Ph.D. has served as Vice President of Informatics since May 2001.
-Prior to this, Mr. Hagler served as President of Structural Proteomics, Inc., in which the Company acquired 75% ownership in May 2000.
+Arnold Hagler, Ph.D. has served as President of Structural Proteomics since May 2000.
 In 1997, Dr. Hagler founded ScienceMedia.com, an educational software company, and currently serves as its CEO and Chairperson.
-From 1984 to June 1997, Dr. Hagler was Chief Executive Officer of Biosym Technologies, Inc., a computational software company he founded.
+From 1984 to June 1997, Dr. Hagler was with Biosym Technologies, Inc., a computational software company which he founded.
 Since 1998 Dr. Hagler has been Adjunct Professor of Chemistry at the University of Massachusetts at Amherst.
 He received a B.S. in chemistry and a Ph.D. in physical chemistry from Cornell University.

-Heinrich Zinsli, Ph.D. has served as Vice President since May 2001.
-From 1997 to 2001, he served as Chairman and Chief Executive Officer of Discovery Technologies Ltd., (now known as Discovery Partners International AG) which the Company acquired in December 1999.
+Heinrich Zinsli, Ph.D. has served as President of Discovery Technologies since September 1999.
+Prior to that, beginning in 1997, he served as its Chairman.
 From 1989 until 1996, he was the head of Corporate Business Development at Ciba-Geigy Ltd., a chemical and pharmaceutical company now known as Sandoz Ltd. Dr. Zinsli also serves as a director of Paradigm Genetics, a biotechnology company, and Plasmon, PLC, an information storage technology company.
 Dr. Zinsli had over 30 years of experience at Ciba-Geigy Ltd. He received his Ph.D. in economics from the University of St. Gall, Switzerland.

 EXECUTIVE COMPENSATION AND OTHER INFORMATION